flatironinstitute/nemos/docs/installation.md

     If your GPU is listed among the devices, the installation was successful.

-3. **Install `nemos`:** After successfully installing and configuring `jax` for GPU support, install `nemos` using the same command as in the [CPU installation](#cpu-installation).
+3. **Install NeMoS`:** After successfully installing and configuring `jax` for GPU support, install NeMoS using the same command as in the [CPU installation](#cpu-installation).

 ### Installation For Developers

-Developers should clone the repository and install `nemos` in editable mode, including developer dependencies.
+Developers should clone the repository and install NeMoS in editable mode, including developer dependencies.
 Follow these steps:

 1. **Clone the repo:** From your environment, execute the following commands to clone the repository and navigate to its directory:
     ```bash